ellysh/video-game-bots/ExtraTechniques/os-level-interception-data.md

 3. Compare parameter's value with "10".
 Simulate the *1* keypress if the value is less than 10.

-Second step is to call the `ProcessParam` fucntion from the `CMySpyMgr::OnFunctionCalled` method.
+Second step is to call the `ProcessParam` function from the `CMySpyMgr::OnFunctionCalled` method.
 You can find these lines in the method:
 ```C++
     if (sCmdLineParams.bAsyncCallbacks == FALSE &&
         SUCCEEDED(callInfo->Params(&cParameters)))